sperano/killswitch-ui/README.md

 # LED NHL Killswitch

-An iOS app to remotely control and monitor an NHL LED display process via HTTP API.
+An iOS app to communicate with this [killswitch](https://github.com/sperano/killswitch/) process running on a server.

+The original goal for both projects is simply to have an easy way to start / stop the [NHL LED Scoreboard](https://github.com/falkyre/nhl-led-scoreboard) project from an iPhone.

 ## Features

-- **Remote Process Control**: Start and stop the LED display process with a simple toggle switch
+- **Remote Process Control**: Start and stop the NHL LED Scoreboard LED  with a simple toggle switch
 - **Real-time Status Monitoring**: Automatically polls server status every second
-- **Secure Authentication**: Uses Bearer token authentication for all API requests
+- **Secure Authentication**: Uses Bearer token authentication for all REST API requests
 - **Easy Configuration**: Simple setup screen for server URL and password
 - **Settings Management**: Edit server configuration anytime via the gear icon